someparty/someparty/source/articles/2020-08-09-they-tried-to-make-me-a-punk.html.markdown

 [Listen: The Black Halos - "Ain't No Good Time To Say Goodbye" @ Bandcamp](http://yeahrightrecords.bandcamp.com/album/aint-no-good-time-to-say-goodbye "#")

-Guelph-based folk singer/songwriter [Innes Wilson](https://inneswilson.bandcamp.com/) recently shared an isolation record dubbed *Deference*.
+Guelph-based folk singer-songwriter [Innes Wilson](https://inneswilson.bandcamp.com/) recently shared an isolation record dubbed *Deference*.
 The home-recorded set features seven new songs, mixed and mastered by Andy Magoffin (Constantines) at the House of Miracles.

 Wilson last released *The Heart That Holds This Up* in August of 2019 on [Out of Sound Records](https://outofsoundrecords.bandcamp.com/).
 Last September, the musician shared a punk EP record "as a joke" as the fictional band [Baloney Mulroney](http://baloneymulroney.bandcamp.com/).
 That project resurfaced on July 1 with the biting Canada Day single "R.C.M.P.I.G."